-Undischarged bankrupts need to seek the Official Assignee (OA)'s consent if they are applying for an HDB flat which is bigger than a 5-room flat.
-However, they do not need to seek the OA's approval to be listed as an occupier in an HDB flat even if the flat is bigger than a 5-room flat.
+Undischarged bankrupts need to seek the Official Assignee (OA)'s consent if they are applying for an HDB flat which is bigger than a 3Gen or a 5-room flat.
+However, they do not need to seek the OA's approval to be listed as an occupier of an HDB flat regardless of flat type.

 Ownership/Interest in Property in Singapore or Overseas other than HDB flats

 You, your spouse, any occupiers listed in the Application Form or their spouses must not own or dispose or have an estate or interest in any other flat, house, building or land*

 - Within 30 months before the date of application, and